maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 ```

 These APIs make it really easy to get things right.
 They are the first thing you should reach for.
-Sometimes though you maybe find yourself needing to do things that just aren't supported by these
+Sometimes, though, you may find yourself needing to do things that just aren't supported by these
 simple APIs.
 We found ourselves in this position working on Maelstrom, since we run each test in its
 own set of Linux namespaces.
 Maybe you too want to do something with namespaces, or maybe you want
 to use a `pidfd`.
 If that's the case, then you might need to dig deeper and discover what the